 The innovative approach to augmented experiences landed Lee on Forbes “30 Under 30” list in 2018.

 Science in Motion

 Through his studies at Ole Miss and his focus on success, Lee has earned a reputation for innovation and entrepreneurialism.
-We can’t wait to see the ways he’ll change the world tomorrow.
+We cannot wait to see the ways he will change the world tomorrow.